kbirk/esper/README.md

 ### VertexBuffers

 An `esper.VertexBuffer` is used to store vertex attribute information.
 Common attributes include positions, normals, texture coordinates, skeletal animation joint ids and skinning weights.
-Attributes can be stored in separate isolated buffers or together in a single buffer either accessed at offsets or interleaved with each other to take advantage of cache locality (recommended).
+Attributes can be stored in separate isolated buffers or together in a single buffer either accessed at byte offsets or interleaved with each other to take advantage of cache locality (recommended).

 ```javascript
 // Create separate vertex buffers for each attributes.